HERO: Human-Feedback Efficient Reinforcement Learning for Online Diffusion Model Finetuning: Conclusion

-This work introduces \methodShort{}, an RLHF framework for fine-tuning SD using online human feedback.
-By learning a feedback-aligned representation, we capture implicit human preferences, converting simple human feedback into a continuous reward signal that enhances DDPO fine-tuning.
-Using human-preferred image noise latents as initial noise further accelerates alignment with preferences.
-Combining these components, \methodShort{} achieves high efficiency in fine-tuning SD, requiring $4\times$ less feedback than the baseline.
-Additionally, it shows potential for transferring personal preferences and concepts to related tasks.
+This work presents \methodShort{}, a framework that uses online human feedback to fine-tune SD with RLHF.
+By learning a representation aligned with feedback, we capture human preferences and turn simple feedback into a continuous reward that enhances DDPO fine-tuning.
+Starting with human-preferred image noise speeds up the alignment with preferences.
+Together, these elements make \methodShort{} much more efficient, needing 4 times less feedback than the baseline.
+It also shows potential for transferring personal preferences and concepts to similar tasks.

-\section{Appendix}
+\section{{Appendix}}

 \begingroup {pdfborder={0 0 0}}

 \parttoc

 \endgroup